Frequently Asked Questions

 Is CCUS legal?

 Yes, the Alaska Legislature passed the Carbon Storage Bill, HB50, in April 2024.
 The Governor signed it into law July 2024.
 This creates a comprehensive framework for carbon dioxide (CO2) storage in Alaska.
-In February 2025, regulations developed by the Alaska DNR took effect for carbon storage.
+In February 2025, regulations developed by the Alaska Department of Natural Resources (DNR) took effect for carbon storage.

 CO2 injection, also known as Class VI injection, is currently regulated by the EPA.
-The AOGCC (Alaska Oil and Gas Conservation Commission) is pursuing Class VI injection well primacy from EPA, as authorized in May 2023 by SB48.
+The Alaska Oil and Gas Conservation Commission (AOGCC) is pursuing Class VI injection well primacy from EPA, as authorized in May 2023 by SB48.

-The Governor, Legislature, and State Agencies including the DNR and AOGCC are actively working to enable carbon capture and storage in Alaska.
+The Governor, Legislature, and state agencies including DNR and AOGCC are actively working to enable carbon capture and storage in Alaska.

 Will carbon capture reduce the carbon dioxide in the air and kill all the plants or make them difficult to grow?